 - The trail now diverts off the original railway alignment, into the Axedale township, via an asphalt path.

 - Continue on the trail’s urban asphalt path, within street reserves, to the River Reserve area on the Campaspe River frontage.
 Along the river reserve there are picnic tables, seats, and the ‘Platypus Compass’.

 Bendigo is a major regional city.

-Axedale has drinking water, toilet facilities, food and refreshments (Axedale General Store and the Axedale Tavern).
+Axedale has drinking water, a bike repair station, toilet facilities, food and refreshments (Axedale General Store and the Axedale Tavern).

 Axedale to Derrinal (17km)

-- Using the trail’s underpass under McIvor Hwy, then cross the trail’s Campaspe River bridge.
+- Using the trail’s underpass of the McIvor Hwy, then cross the Campaspe River via the trail bridge.

-- The trail meets Ingham Rd, which is a very quiet sealed road.
-Follow Ingham Rd up the hill until the dedicated trail is reached.
+- The trail meets Ingham Rd, which is a shared yet very low traffic sealed road.
+Follow Ingham Rd up the hill until the dedicated trail is again reached.

-- Take care at the trail’s crossing of the 100kph McIvor Hwy, near Toolleen-Axedale Rd.
-The trail now enters the Knowsley Forest.
+- Care is required at the trail’s crossing of the McIvor Hwy (hwy traffic travelling at 100kph speed) , near Toolleen-Axedale Rd intersection.
+The trail then enters the Knowsley Forest.

-- In the forest, a small diversion is possible to a formal picnic area (approximately 300 m north east along Smart Track), where a dam and DELWP table-seats provide a rest area within the forest.
+- In the forest, a small diversion is possible to the Day Visitor Area (approximately 800 m north east along Smart Track), where toilets, shelter, a gas BBQ, table-seats are provided next to a water dam within the forest.